 A study of music written and arranged for elementary and secondary school bands and orchestras.
+May be repeated for a maximum of 8 credit hours.
 Prerequisite(s): Admission to the MA Music Program.

 MUS 5308 - Advanced Marching Band Techniques (2)